kkkkkkkkkk13/CS612_team_project/README.md

 5. **Go to Boba-front end part**:

-   Click on the "Boba-front end part" link or button to access the front-end of the website weve created.
+   Click on the "Boba-front end part" link or button to access the front-end of the website we've created.

 ### **3. Back End Configuration**